 - FREE OS security patches and updates for VPS

 - Root & SSH access, and reseller option with WHM

 - FREE cPanel, SSL, and speed-boosting SSDs

 - Choice of Windows or Linux OS available

 - Enhanced security and built-in backups

-- Blazing-fast speeds coupled with always-on support
+- Blazing-fast speeds coupled with support

 - Get started on Liquid Web now.